-I’m a 71-year-old male.
-Today, I wear Oticon More3s and after having had 2 sets of Unitrons and a first pair of Oticons, I can categorically say that the OpenSound concept works for me.
+I’m a 73-year-old male.
+Today, I wear Oticon More1s and after having had 2 sets of Unitrons and a first pair of Oticons, I can categorically say that the OpenSound concept works for me.

-I’m still able to fly fish, mountain bike, and snowshoe some, and I enjoy how the OpenSound design concept connects me to my world.
+I am accustomed to paying attention to sounds that emanate from all around me, and I enjoy how the Oticon OpenSound design concept connects me to my world.

 I count myself very fortunate that Veterans’ Affairs Canada supplies me with hearing instruments that I could never afford to pay for myself.
 [Thank you, VAC]